-Sleep is a naturally recurring state characterized by reduced or absent consciousness, relatively suspended sensory activity, and inactivity of nearly all voluntary muscles.
-It is distinguished from wakefulness by a decreased ability to react to stimuli, and is more easily reversible than being in hibernation or a coma.
-Sleep is a heightened anabolic state, accentuating the growth and rejuvenation of the immune, nervous, skeletal and muscular systems.
-It is observed in all mammals, all birds, and many reptiles, amphibians, and fish.
+In animals, sleep is a naturally recurring state characterized by altered consciousness (relative to waking), relatively inhibited sensory activity, and inhibition of nearly all voluntary muscles.
+It is distinguished from wakefulness by a decreased ability to react to stimuli, and it is more easily reversible than being in hibernation or a coma.

 It’s estimated that an average 80 year old man sleeps 25 years, just under one third of his life.
 There is no satisfying answer to why the human organism needs to disconnect from reality during sleep, but one thing’s for sure: it’s one of the most important stages of our lives, often neglected, and responsable [...]